 The Department of Biochemistry and Molecular Biophysics at Washington University School of Medicine invites applications for a tenure-track faculty position at the level of Assistant Professor.
 We seek outstanding individuals working in any area of biochemistry or molecular biophysics.
-Areas of particular interest include metabolism and metabolomics as applied to fundamental issues in cancer and other human diseases, microbiology and infectious disease, RNA-based biology and disease mechanisms, and epigenetics.
+Areas of particular interest include metabolism/metabolomics, epigenetics, chemical biology and RNA biology as applied to human health and disease.

 Successful candidates will have established a strong record of research, built on fundamental and basic background in biochemistry or molecular biophysics and the use of quantitative methods of analysis.
 The research should address fundamental questions related to molecular mechanisms of biological or biomedical relevance.